Queue-Fair/akamai/README.md

 **1.** **Tell us** you wish to use the Queue-Fair Akamai Adapter - we need to apply some configuration at our end before you can use it, otherwise *it won't work*.

 **2.** Go to Control Centre, and in the three-line menu at the top left, select **CDN -> EdgeWorkers**, then the orange **Create EdgeWorker Id** button.
 In the dialog that pops up, name it `queue-fair-adapter`.
-Select a group from the pulldown,  and the resource group should be `Dynamic Compute`.
+Select a group from the pulldown,  and the resource group should be `Dynamic Compute` or `Basic Compute`, which is slightly cheaper.
 You can enter a description if you like, then the orange **Create EdgeWorker Id** button in the dialog.

 **3.** Your edgeworker will be given a numeric ID shown in blue.
 Click it.
 Then it's the orange **Create Version** button.